lando07/AMD-7000-Series-VFIO/README.md

 Also, I'm not sure how, but make sure that in the XML editor, the `<hyperv>...</hyperv>` tag is present, it helps gain massive performance in Windows.(Please let me know how to do this through filing an issue or a pull request)

-Also, inside the `<hyperv>` tag, add this to enable display out:
+Also, inside the `<hyperv>` tag, add this to enable display out(this was one of the major things I had issues with when trying to get proper display passthrough working):

 `<vendor_id state="on" value="randomid"/>`

 Next, we must passthrough our gpu, audio, and any USB devices you want to use in your vm.
 For each device in the IOMMU group with containing your GPU, click Add Hardware, select PCI Host device, and select by ID from there, repeat for your IOMMU group with your audio device.
 For any USB devices, add them as a USB host device.

-After that, go to your gpu host device, and enable ROM bar, along, and make sure the rom xml tag below the `</source>` closing tag looks like this(replace BIOS_NAME with your vBIOS name from earlier):
+After that, go to your gpu host device, and enable ROM bar, along, and make sure the rom xml tag below the `</source>` closing tag looks like this(replace **BIOS_NAME** with your vBIOS name from earlier):
 `<rom bar="on" file="/usr/share/vgabios/BIOS_NAME.rom"/>`

 Make sure to click apply and it will autoformat the xml.